HL7/fhir-shorthand/input/pagecontent/index.md

   * status = #arrived
   ```

-* **Value set binding rules** are used on elements with coded values to specify the set of enumerated values for that element.
+* **Binding rules** are used on elements with coded values to specify the set of enumerated values for that element.
 Binding rules include [one of FHIR's binding strengths](http://hl7.org/fhir/valueset-binding-strength.html) (example, preferred, extensible, or required).
 For example:

   ```
   * gender from http://hl7.org/fhir/ValueSet/administrative-gender (required)